fmind/mlops-python-package/data/Readme.txt

 	- windspeed: Normalized wind speed.
 The values are divided to 67 (max)
 	- casual: count of casual users
 	- registered: count of registered users
-	- cnt: count of total rental bikes including both casual and registered
+	- cnt: count of total rental model_name including both casual and registered

 =========================================
 License